freecooperunion/disorientation/_background/academy-fight-song-by-thomas-frank.md

 And so we end with dystopia, with a race to the free-market bottom.

-The only way out is for students themselves to interrupt the cycle.
+<strong class="pull">The only way out is for students themselves to interrupt the cycle.</strong>

 Maybe we should demand the nationalization of a few struggling universities, putting them on the opposite of a market-based footing, just as public ownership reformed the utilities in the last century.
 Maybe the college-aged should forgo the annual rituals and turn their eyes to German or Argentinian universities, in the same way that their grandparents use Canadian pharmaceuticals to hitchhike on a welfare state that hasn’t yet been completely compromised.
 Maybe it’s time for another Free Speech Movement, a nationwide student strike for tuition reform and debt relief.
 Whatever we do, it’s time to wake up from the dream.